 Grace has demonstrated extraordinary courage – using her voice to push for legal reform and raise public awareness about the impacts of sexual violence.

-In 2021, Grace has been recognised as the Australian of the year, the Australian Financial Reviews most culturally powerful person and one of Time magazines next generation leaders.
+In 2021, Grace was recognised as the Australian of the year, the Australian Financial Review's most culturally powerful person and one of Time magazine's next generation leaders.

 She is a regular guest speaker for high-profile events and television programs and uses her media profile to advocate for other vulnerable groups in the community.

 Grace is a strong role model for the power of sharing your personal story, framing your experience, reflecting on trauma and healing; and being an advocate for change.

 As the emphasis of this year’s conference is on the trauma-informed principles and mental health best practice, Grace will share her personal recovery journey with delegates and the supports and relationships which made a difference.

 Professor Nicholas Procter has a long-standing interest in trauma and distress, and is currently Australia's national representative to the International Association for Suicide Prevention (until 2023), and a member of the Steering Committee for the National Stigma and Discrimination Reduction Strategy.
 He has completed advanced training in trauma-informed practice with the United States Office of Substance Abuse and Mental Health Services Administration (SAMHSA), and as a Psychological Autopsy Investigator with the American Association of Suicidology.